Identitet

 The song represented Albania in the Eurovision Song Contest 2013 in Malmö, Sweden, after winning the country's pre-selection competition Festivali i Këngës.
-It failed to qualify for the grand final in fifteenth place marking the country's fourth non-qualification in the contest.
+But, it failed to qualify for the grand final, as it was ranked in fifteenth place, thus marking the country's fourth non-qualification in the contest.
 During their rock and roll-themed show, the duo was accompanied by four instrumentalists and a variety of flashing red and orange colours displayed on the LED screens in the background.

 Background and composition

 In 2012, Adrian Lulgjuraj and Bledar Sejko were among the contestants selected to compete in the 51st edition of Festivali i Këngës, a competition to determine Albania's participant for the Eurovision Song Contest 2013.
 As part of the competition's rules, the lyrics of the participating entries had to be in the Albanian language.
-They took part with "Identitet" written by Eda Sejko and composed by Bledar Sejko himself.
+They took part in the contest with the song "Identitet" written by Eda Sejko and composed by Bledar Sejko himself.
 For the purpose of their Eurovision Song Contest participation, the song was remastered and shortened at the Kingside Studios in Gnesta, Sweden.

 Musically, "Identitet" is an Albanian-language folk-inspired heavy rock song, which lyrically discusses about the concepts of freedom, cohesion, brotherhood and identity.
 In an interview, Sejko stated that the song is inspired by Albanian folk music from the cultural regions of Tropojë and Çamëria.
 The rhythm of the tupan is borrowed from that of southern Albania, whereas the guitar work is borrowed from the sounds of northern Albania's çifteli.
 Meanwhile, the traditional southern Albanian iso-polyphony is remembered through the use of violins, whereas the northern Albanian call "hey" is also present in the chorus.

 Reception and plagiarism accusation

 After winning Festivali i Këngës, the song received mixed reviews from music critics.
 In a Wiwibloggs review containing several reviews from individual critics, it was given a score of 2.86 out of 10 points.
-The reviewers negatively noted that the song was "old-fashioned" and anticipated it cannot qualify for the grand final of the Eurovision Song Contest.
+The reviewers negatively noted that the song was "old-fashioned" and anticipated that it could not qualify for the grand final of the Eurovision Song Contest.
 Although, various reviewers expressed praise towards the song's instrumental and folklore-inspired sound.
-"Identitet" was accused of plagiarising the Bajaga's "Plavi safir" from 1988 by different medias and websites throughout the Balkans.
-Although, music experts have reported that both "Identitet" and "Plavi Safir" are influenced by Balkan folk music, which is similar in many countries in the region.
-According to Bledar Sejko, the starting notes of "Plavi safir" are a plagiarism from those of "Kur bie fyelli e çiftelia" by Albanian singer and songwriter Vaçe Zela from the middle of the 20th century.
+"Identitet" was accused of plagiarising the Bajaga's "Plavi safir" from 1988 by different medias and websites throughout the Balkans, although music experts have reported that both "Identitet" and "Plavi Safir" are influenced by Balkan folk music, which is similar in many countries in the region.
+According to Bledar Sejko, the starting notes of "Plavi safir" were plagiarised from the lyrics of "Kur bie fyelli e çiftelia" by Albanian singer and songwriter Vaçe Zela from the middle of the 20th century.